Breaching the light barrier without paradoxes: Regularization principle

 \section{Regularization principle}

 Consider a generic Lorentz transformation $\Lambda$ of the form

 for a tachyon beam $p^{\mu}$ moving forwards in-time with mass parameter $m > 0$ given by Eq. \ref{ftlb}

 Now, for a frame where $(1-\vec{u}\cdot\vec{v}) < 0$, the observer sees a tachyon beam traveling backwards in-time.
-However, notice that we can write the above as the following infinite sum\footref{ApA}
+However, notice that we can write the above as the following infinite sum

 where $\zeta(s)$ is the $\zeta$-function.
-The LHS is obtained by $\zeta$-function regulation of the infinite sum on the RHS\footnote{This is very similar to the technique used in regulating the divergences in the Casimir effect\cite{Tong:2009np}.
-In the current context, we have used it to is to `regulate' a tachyon that is moving backwards in-time.
+The LHS is obtained by $\zeta$-function regulation of the infinite sum on the RHS, see Appendix \ref{EVA}.
+This is analogous to the technique used in regulating the divergences in the Casimir effect \cite{Tong:2009np}.
+In the current context, we have used it to `regulate' a tachyon that is moving backwards in-time.
 In both contexts, $\zeta$-function regularization is used to assign physically meaningful interpretation to unphysical quantities.
-Here the unphysical quantity being the momentum of the tachyon that moves backwards in-time.}.
+Here the unphysical quantity being the momentum of the tachyon that moves backwards in-time.
 Notice that each term of the series is a tachyon that is traveling forwards in-time.
 The part that is the Head is the fastest with mass parameter $\frac{3m\bar{\gamma}}{2}$ followed by a Tail of slower tachyons each of mass parameter $m_n$ with their speeds decreasing in the series as $n \to 1$ which is the slowest tachyon.
-The observer in his frame now sees a tachyon moving backwards in-time as a shower of infinite tachyons all moving forwards in-time.
-This ensures that emitters and receivers are not re-interpreted in any frames of reference and the paradox is resolved as $A$ in his frame will now receive a shower of tachyon particles that are moving forwards in-time.
-This has an important consequence on faster-than-light communications i.e. information encoded in tachyons undergo frame-dependent ISI or Inter-Symbol Interference\footnote{See Appendix \ref{tachISI}}.
+The observer in his frame now sees the tachyon moving backwards in-time as a shower of infinite tachyons all moving forwards in-time.
+This ensures that emitters and receivers are not re-interpreted in any frames of reference and the paradox is resolved as $A$ in his frame will now receive a shower of tachyon particles that are moving forwards in-time.\\

+Moreover, this setup is designed in such a way that an emitter-receiver pair of mass $(-M, M)$ can only exchange a tachyon of mass parameter $m$ in their respective frames i.e. this pair is tuned for $m$ and not for arbitrary tachyon mass parameters.
+It is reasonable to assume that emission and absorption of tachyon particles will happen for only fixed tachyon mass parameters akin to emission and absorption spectra of photons.
+Therefore, in $A$'s frame, only tachyon of mass parameter $m$, which corresponds to $n=1$ in the above, will undergo detection while the rest will pass through undetected.
+Hence, we have acheived paradox-free tachyon communication provided we are working with a single-spectrum communication protocol.
+For faster-than-light multi-spectra or broadband communication protocol, this has an important consequence i.e. information encoded in tachyons undergo frame-dependent ISI or Inter-Symbol Interference, see Appendix \ref{tachISI}.